ALEX8642/UNRAID-PLEX/README.md

 # UNRAID-PLEX

 This is my repo for my private UNRAID media server.
 It will include anything custom that I have built into my setup.
-This is separate from my Proxmox hypervisor-based homelab, which is in another repo here: [docker-compose](https://github.com/ALEX8642/docker-compose).

 ---